 Resolve catalog sync issues

 When you trigger a data resync, it can take up to an hour for the data to update and be reflected in UI components, such as recommendation units.
 However, if after waiting for an hour you still notice discrepancies between your catalog and what appears on your storefront, or if the catalog sync failed, refer to the following:

 - Display the detailed view of the product in question in the search results.

-- Copy the JSON output and verify the content matches what you have in the Magento catalog.
+- Copy the JSON output and verify the content matches what you have in the Commerce catalog.

 - If the content does not match, make a minor change to the product in your catalog, such as adding a space or a period.